DIY Wedding Bouquet Preserving

 Step 7: Reassemble Bouquet in a Shadow Box

-I decided to make an open shadow box – You will have to check in next week for the full write up of how I made the box!
+I decided to make an my own shadow box – full write up of how I made the box here!
 I wanted something wooden without that plastic-look finish.
 This was simply my preference!
 I have linked a couple options that can be purchased.

 I started by just placing the greenery and flowers in the shadow box as a dry fit (no glue).
 Once I placed the different flowers where I liked them I took several pictures so that I could remember the placement.
 Then I picked up each flower and each piece of greenery, one bit at a time.